-- Oatmeal: Either old-fashioned oats or steel-cut oats will bake the best.
+- Oatmeal: Make sure to use old-fashioned oats for this recipe.
+Steel cut oats and instant oats will not work.
 If you use quick-cooking oats, the dish will have a softer texture, so I do not recommend using them.
-Make sure not to use instant oats.

 - Almond Milk: If you use vanilla almond milk, cut the vanilla extract in half.
 Always use unsweetened almond milk.
-Regular diary milk also works.
+Regular dairy milk also works.

 - Maple Syrup: Pure maple syrup is the best in this recipe.
-You can also use honey instead of maple syrup!
+You can also use honey or brown sugar instead of maple syrup.

 - Strawberries: Slice and stem the strawberries.
 You could dice them, but I love how sliced strawberries look.
 Frozen strawberries will also work, but they will turn the whole oatmeal dish pink.

 If you are enjoying this as a light snack, add a little bit of whipped cream or Greek yogurt on top.
-This really elevates it!
-It's also yummy with a thin layer of almond butter.
+So tasty!
+It's also yummy with a thin layer of almond butter or peanut butter.

 For breakfast, I like to pair this with some turkey bacon or sausage.
-If I'm serving this as a "breakfast for dinner," I'll add something with more protein like scrambled eggs, quiche cupcakes or a baked frittata with goat cheese.
+If I'm serving this as a "breakfast for dinner," I'll add something with more protein like scrambled eggs, quiche cupcakes, or a baked frittata.